 We don’t really know.
 Researchers continue to look for the causes of these kinds of tumors.

 Odontogenic Tumors | Diagnosis & Treatments

 Your child’s doctor will do a complete medical history, as well as a physical exam that includes an examination of your child’s mouth, jaw, and teeth.
 Some or all of these tests may also be prescribed:

 How are odontogenic tumors treated?

-The type of treatment your child will receive depends on many variables, including whether the tumor is benign or malignant.
+The type of treatment your child will receive may depend on a few variables, including whether the tumor is benign or malignant.

-- Radiation therapy — This treatment can help stop the growth of abnormal cells in specific areas of the body.
+Radiation therapy can help stop the growth of abnormal cells in specific areas of the body.
 Radiation therapy uses high-energy rays (radiation) from a specialized machine to damage or kill abnormal cells.